-Hopkinsville's annual leaf collection will begin Thursday, November 1, 2018 and continue through January 31, 2019.
+Hopkinsville's annual leaf collection will begin Monday, November 2, 2020 and continue through January 31, 2021.
 As part of the program, leaves will be collected by large vacuum trucks that cross each section of the city, making two complete passes through each neighborhood and multiple passes on major thoroughfares.
 Both passes of leaf collection have been completed.

 Again this year, Hopkinsville residents have access to a leaf collection map providing a general outline of the order of leaf collections throughout city neighborhoods.

 For a full list of scheduled zones, please click here.

 The public is reminded that residential garbage and trash collection routes will continue unaffected during leaf collection season.
 This means your leaf pick up will not necessarily be the same day you receive regular service.
 However, leaves placed in plastic bags will be collected on your regular service day.

 If you have other questions or are a resident who uses compostable bags, call Solid Waste at one of the following numbers to have those bags picked within 48 hours: (270) 887-6245, (270) 887-6244, (270) 887-6246, or (270) 887-6247.